-Uber drivers are individuals who use their personal vehicles to provide transportation services to passengers through the Uber app.
-They are independent contractors rather than traditional employees and are responsible for their own vehicle expenses such as fuel and maintenance.
+Uber drivers are individuals who use their personal vehicles to provide transportation services to passengers through the driver app.
+They are independent contractors rather than traditional employees and are responsible for their own vehicle expenses, such as fuel and maintenance.

 In this article, we’ll take a closer look at the role of an Uber driver, including their duties and responsibilities, as well as the skills and requirements needed to be successful in this career.

 Uber Driver Duties and Responsibilities